adlnet/xAPI-Spec/xAPI.md

 ###### Description

-Communities of practice will, at some point in time, need to establish new Verbs to meet the needs of their constituency.
+Communities of practice could find the need to establish new Verbs, Activities, Extensions, etc. to meet the needs of their constituency.

-Therefore, it is expected that xAPI communities of practice generate profiles, lists, and repositories that become centered on Verb vocabularies.
-ADL is creating a companion document containing Verbs for xAPI to serve the ADL Community.
+Therefore, it is expected that xAPI communities of practice generate profiles, lists, and repositories that become centered on vocabularies.
+Verbs are likely to be the most common of these vocabularies, as many profiles begin by defining them.

-In fulfillment of the requirements below, a collection of IRIs of recommended Verbs exists.
 There are times when Activity Providers might wish to use a different Verb for the same meaning.

 ###### Requirements for Communities of Practice

-* Anyone establishing a new Verb MUST own the IRI, or MUST have permission from the owner to use it to denote an xAPI Verb;
+* Anyone establishing a new vocabulary entry MUST own the IRI, or MUST have permission from the owner to use it to denote an xAPI Verb, Activity, Extension, etc.;  (This MUST cannot be enforced by an LRS, rather is meant to show the gravity of coining new entries without control)
-* Anyone establishing a new Verb SHOULD make a human-readable description of the intended usage of the Verb accessible at the IRI.
+* Anyone establishing a new vocabulary entry SHOULD make a human-readable description of the intended usage accessible at the IRI.

 <a name="parttwo" />